cdktf/cdktf-provider-google/docs/containerAwsCluster.python.md

 The size of the volume, in GiBs.
 When unspecified, a default value is provided.
 See the specific reference in the parent resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.72.1/docs/resources/container_aws_cluster#size_gib ContainerAwsCluster#size_gib}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.74.0/docs/resources/container_aws_cluster#size_gib ContainerAwsCluster#size_gib}

+---

+###### `throughput`<sup>Optional</sup> <a name="throughput" id="@cdktf/provider-google.containerAwsCluster.ContainerAwsClusterControlPlaneOutputReference.putMainVolume.parameter.throughput"></a>

+- *Type:* typing.Union[int, float]

+Optional.
+The throughput to provision for the volume, in MiB/s.
+Only valid if the volume type is GP3.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.74.0/docs/resources/container_aws_cluster#throughput ContainerAwsCluster#throughput}

 ---